Construction and engineering: Andrew Scott Ltd

 As well as being made of steel, the building – with its integrated training tower – also uses salvaged Welsh slate, timber cladding and two green roofs complete with grass that absorbs pollution in the atmosphere and reduces heating bills.
 The local wildlife was also considered in the design as the building includes bat boxes and a sparrow terrace.

 Shufflebottom is a valued customer of Joseph Ash Galvanizing.
-We were more than happy to assist with this project and we were also thrilled for both Shufflebottom and Andrew Scott Ltd when they won a RIDBA FAB award for the building in the Spring of 2015.Next page
+We were happy to assist with this project and we were thrilled for both Shufflebottom and Andrew Scott Ltd when they won a RIDBA FAB award for the building in the Spring of 2015.Next page